 Do not resign yourself to the inevitability of an unjustified criminal conviction that will likely result in serious consequences far into your future.
 Discuss your options for a strong defense with David Schlendorf in full confidence.
 Learn about the role that computer forensics experts can play in the preparation of your case.
 Prevent unnecessary penalties and mitigate any potential impact on your personal and professional life.

-If you are facing computer crime charges in New Jersey communities such as Toms River, Asbury Park, New Bruswick or Long Branch, call or e-mail the Law Offices of David T. Schlendorf.
+If you are facing computer crime charges in New Jersey communities such as Toms River, Asbury Park, New Brunswick or Long Branch, call or e-mail the Law Offices of David T. Schlendorf.